 Our Commitment to Patients and Caregivers

-At Taysha Gene Therapies, patients, caregivers, and families affected by rare central nervous system disorders are at the heart of everything we do.
+At Taysha Gene Therapies, patients, caregivers and families affected by central nervous system disorders are at the heart of everything we do.

 We are dedicated to understanding their unique challenges and committed to putting their needs first as we work to deliver potentially life-changing therapies.